SAP-samples/cloud-extension-html5-sample/mission/custom-idp/README.md

 21. Repeat steps 19&20 by mapping the **ExtensionAdministrator** group to all users that should have the UX extension administrator role.

 ### Establish Trust with a custom SAML 2.0 Identity Provider in your Subaccount
-You have your company's SAML 2.0 identity provider, for example, SAP Cloud Platform Identity Authentication service.
+You have your company's SAML 2.0 identity provider, for example, SAP Cloud Identity Authentication service.
 This is where your business users are stored.
-You must establish a trust relationship with your custom SAML 2.0 identity provider in your subaccount in SAP Cloud Platform.
-The following procedure describes how you establish trust in the SAP Cloud Platform Identity Authentication service.
+You must establish a trust relationship with your custom SAML 2.0 identity provider in your subaccount in SAP BTP.
+The following procedure describes how you establish trust in the SAP Cloud Identity Authentication service.

-1. Click on “Application & Resources” > Tenant settings from the left pane.
+1. Click on **Application & Resources** > Tenant settings from the left pane.
 2. Click on SAML 2.0 Configuration.

    ![Download SAML](./images/CustIDP-IAS-SAML.png)